 Scale Evaluation

 The state of AI evaluations limits progress due to several key challenges.
-One of the main issues is the shortage of high-quality, trustworthy datasets that haven't been overfitted, resulting in less reliable evaluation outcomes.
+One of the main issues is the shortage of high-quality, trustworthy datasets that haven't been overfit, resulting in less reliable evaluation outcomes.
 Additionally, the lack of effective tools to help analyze and iterate on these results further hampers the ability to improve models.
-This comes alongside inconsistencies in model comparisons and unreliable reporting making it difficult to draw meaningful insights.
+This comes alongside inconsistencies in model comparisons and unreliable reporting, making it difficult to draw meaningful insights.
 Together, these challenges are creating a bottleneck that restricts advancements in AI development.

 According to the company, Scale Evaluation is built to help model developers gain insights into their models, offering detailed analyses of LLM performance and safety across various metrics to support continuous improvement.